constancadcunha/constancacunha/README.md

 ## Future Plans

-- Expand the portfolio with a blog section to share insights on web development and personal projects.
+- Expand the website with a blog section to share insights on web development and personal projects.
 - Add more case studies to demonstrate my work in **software engineering** and **graphic design**.

 ## License